 Over time, as you begin to realise that the open water isn’t shark infested after all, you can begin to believe in a new life of true freedom and security – one that is borne of trust in yourself rather than your outdated fears of childhood abandonment.

-For more information and guidance about understanding, unhooking and recovering from a narcissistic relationship, please see my book: ‘Narcissism & Co-Dependency: Both Sides of the Coin,’ available on Amazon and Apple iBooks.
+For more information and guidance about understanding codependent relationships and narcissism and unhooking and recovering from a narcissistic relationship, please see my book: Learning How To Leave,’ available on Amazon Kindle, Amazon paperback, Audible and Apple.

 Image Copyright: mikekiev / 123RF Stock Photo